fabian-gubler/.dotfiles/getting-started.md

+# Things to do before Installation
+- Bootable ISO
+- Push all repos
+- Backup?

 # How to start
 NixOS in a VM.
 Make your custom config,
 	but don't use flakes since you're a beginner.